Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 - Individualize and titrate the dose of TRESIBA based on the patient’s metabolic needs, blood glucose monitoring results, and glycemic control goal.

-- The recommended days between dose increases is 3 to 4 days.
+- The recommended days between dose increases are 3 to 4 days.

 - Dose adjustments may be needed with changes in physical activity, changes in meal patterns (i.e., macronutrient content or timing of food intake), changes in renal or hepatic function or during acute illness to minimize the risk of hypoglycemia or hyperglycemia [see Warnings and Precautions (5.3)].